Call SelectQuote

 Medicare Supplement Insurance and Medicare Advantage (Part C) are different types of plans.

 You are eligible to purchase a Medicare Supplement Insurance policy (Medigap) on the first day of the month in which you turn 65.
-You must already be enrolled in Medicare A and B. During this time, you can buy any Medigap policy sold in your state, even if you have health problems.
+You must already be enrolled in Medicare Parts A and B. During this time, you can buy any Medigap policy sold in your state, even if you have health problems.

 You pay the private insurance company a monthly premium for your Medicare Supplement Insurance policy.
 This cost is in addition to the cost you pay for your Medicare Part B premium.